Kristina01111000/Drws_site/README.md

 do the AICSEO for next week

-4/18
-Set up an email’: DrWalsdorf@syracusenaturalhealing.com -> don't have access on site ground

 4/25
 For next week:
 Add fourelementdoctor to the homepage of GH in a few places